Mazurel/zed-ctags/README.md

 ### 1. Install the Extension

+(TODO: This is not ready yet!)
 Install this extension from the Zed extensions marketplace by searching for "ctags-lsp".

 ### 2. Install Ctags